0xZakk/slipbox/📄 Articles/🚉 Staged/Carpenters and Salesmen.md

 It sounds like I’m knocking Tiago and his course, Building a Second Brain — I don’t mean to.
 I’m trying to make an observation without criticizing, because a lot of people have found his course to be really valuable.

-I took it.
-It was fine.
+I took it and it was fine.
 It wasn’t nearly as strong of a course or as transformational of an experience as David’s writing class, Write of Passage.

 ## Conclusion